UnidentifiedSheep/Locan/README.md

 # Locan

-Locan is a strongly typed localization library for .NET with JSON resources and a Roslyn source generator.
+Locan is a strongly typed localization library for .NET.
+It keeps translations in JSON, generates message classes at compile time, and renders them using the current UI culture.

-## Packages
+## Why Locan

-- `Locan.Core` — shared contracts and localization models.
+- Message keys become discoverable C# types instead of string literals.
-- `Locan` — localization runtime.
+- Placeholder names, types, and formats are captured by the source generator.
-- `Locan.Hosting` — dependency injection and hosted initialization.
+- Culture-aware formatting uses standard .NET format strings.
-- `Locan.AspNetCore` — ASP.NET Core integration.
+- Runtime resources support parent-culture fallback such as `ru-RU` to `ru`.
-- `Locan.Generator` — strongly typed message source generator.
+- Hosting and ASP.NET Core integrations load resources and select the request culture.

 ## Installation